 The Planetarium Theater

-The new Maynard F. Jordan Planetarium features a 33-foot dome, the largest in the state, tilted forward 22 degrees for ease of viewing.
+The new Maynard F. Jordan Planetarium features a 10 meter (33 foot diameter) dome, the largest in the state, tilted forward 22 degrees for ease of viewing.
 The metal dome itself is perforated; made of 24% holes to keep it lighter and allow for better air flow.
 The dome is transformed during a presentation into an interactive theater screen.
 The projection system consists of two twin projectors located behind the front wall facing back, and above the presenter’s console facing forward.
 These two projectors work in tandem to fill the entire dome with video, and the unique shape of the projection screen makes for some interesting 3-D perception.

-The Digital Sky system allows us to fill the dome with stars like never before.
+The Digital Sky/Dark Matter system allows us to fill the dome with stars like never before.
 With an optical star projector like our old Spitz model 373, affectionately called ‘Franklin’, you can see the stars above the earth as they would appear at most locations on earth at any time of the day or year.
 Digital Sky allows us to go far beyond that.
 The planetarium now has the capability to view the stars from any time or place on Earth as well as the sky from any other planet in our solar system and the ability to fly through space in an astronomically accurate 3-D model of the universe.
 With the Digital Sky system the planetarium can fly from its home in Orono, to the North Pole, to the moons of Saturn, to the Pleiades star cluster more than 400 light-years away, and back again on a whim.

 During star shows the planetarium host gives tips on finding constellations in the night sky, using the planetarium as an interactive classroom.
 The intimate environment allows easy question and answer exchanges between the host and visitors.